 Posted on Friday, 25ᵗʰ September, 2020

-The Lantern Project recently hosted Kylie Wales, occupational therapist from the University of Newcastle who spoke about the importance of ‘personhood’ when approaching food and dining in Aged Care, and the difference between customer service and quality customer experience.
+The Lantern Alliance spoke to Kylie Wales, Honorary Senior Lecture and occupational therapist from the University of Newcastle about the importance of ‘personhood’ when approaching food and dining in aged care, and the difference between customer service and quality customer experience.

 Service is the execution of a task for someone.
 Bringing a plate of food to the table and placing it in front of a diner is ‘service’.
 Experience is how the diner feels and responds to the service.